rangle/radius-monorepo-react/radius/architecture-decisions/002-hero-component.md

 ## Context

-The Hero component is a full-width component that is used to display a large image with a title, and a call to action button.
+The Hero component is a full-width component that is used to display a large image with a title, eyebrow, and a call to action button.

 ## Decision